-Northeastern University is well known for its cooperative education program, co-op.
-It has been the cornerstone of the university’s educational model for over 100 years.
-Co-op is a gateway for students to gain professional experience during their programs of study and enables students to set up clearer goals for their career development.
+Northeastern University is well known for its cooperative education program or co-op.
+Co-op is a gateway, especially for international students to gain professional experience during their programs of study and enables students to set up clearer goals for their career development.

 Not too sure about the co-op application process for international students?
 Read on to learn about it.

 You can choose to do any of the following three types of co-op during your study:

 - Full-time: 6 months (January to June or July to December)

 - Full-time: 4 month (Summer, Fall or Spring)

 - Part-time: 20 hours per week + courses (Summer, Fall or Spring)

 - Students must have completed two semesters of study before applying

 - Take the one-credit co-op preparation course before starting your applications (this requirement does not apply to graduate students).

 - If you are an undergraduate student or at the School of Law.
 You must have the correct pattern of attendance (POA) to access NUcareers.